 River Trips

 All watercraft use in the park requires a wilderness permit.
-These permits are free and can be obtained at the Zion Canyon Visitor Center the day before or the day of your trip.
+For boating below the Temple of Sinawava, these permits are free and can be obtained at the Zion Canyon Visitor Center the day of your trip.
+For boating the Narrows, standard permit fees apply.
 To find out when the Wilderness Desk is open, read about our operating hours.

 Kayak trips through The Narrows portion of the Virgin River should only be attempted by expert paddlers who are prepared to survive without assistance for multiple days.
-You should possess the skills to paddle class V Whitewater.
-At some flows, the rapids may qualify for an easier classification.
+While the river is usually class III or IV, flows are inconsistent and paddlers should be prepared for class V whitewater.
 Permits for kayaking through The Narrows will not be issued on the day of the trip and must be obtained the day before.
 An early start to this trip is needed.
-Permits for kayaking through the Narrows will only be issued if the flow of the Virgin River has stayed between 150 and 600 cubic feet per second for 24 consecutive hours.
+Permits for kayaking through the Narrows will only be issued if the flow of the Virgin River has stayed above 150 cubic feet per second for 24 consecutive hours.
+Group size limit for boating the Narrows is 6 people.

 Park footer